 The World Federation of Science Journalists (WFSJ) was founded in November 2002 at the 3rd World Conference of Science Journalists in São José dos Campos (Brazil) where Canadian science writer and broadcaster Véronique Morin was elected the first president.

 In October 2004, more than 600 participants from 58 nations attended the 4th World Conference in Montréal (Canada), as well as representatives from 30 science journalism associations worldwide.
-Australian science journalist and magazine editor Wilson da Silva was elected the Federation’s second president.
+Australian science journalist and magazine editor Wilson da Silva was elected the WFSJ’s second president.

-In July 2009, Ms. Nadia El-Awady from Egypt was elected as the fourth president during the 6th World Conference held in London (United Kingdom).
+In July 2009, Nadia El-Awady from Egypt was elected as the fourth president during the 6th World Conference held in London (United Kingdom).